danielkrupinski/Osiris/README.md

 ## What's new

+* 5 September 2024
+    * "Player Info In World" and "Outline Glow" have now separate tabs in settings GUI

 * 4 September 2024
     * Renamed "Player Information Through Walls" to "Player Info In World"
     * Player outline glow has now lower opacity on players with deathmatch immunity